Skip to main content

 The Hormonal Cascade of Financial Stress

 The physiological impact of coercion extends beyond sex hormones, deeply affecting metabolic regulation.
 The same cortisol that suppresses the HPG axis also acts to increase blood glucose levels to provide energy for the stress response.
-It does this by promoting gluconeogenesis in the liver and increasing in peripheral tissues.
+It does this by promoting gluconeogenesis in the liver and increasing insulin resistance in peripheral tissues.

 When this occurs day after day due to the chronic stress of a coercive program, it can lead to persistently high blood sugar and insulin levels.
 This condition, known as hyperinsulinemia, is a gateway to metabolic syndrome, characterized by central obesity, high blood pressure, and dyslipidemia.